confluentinc/ksql/docs/developer-guide/syntax-reference.rst

 **Description**

 The DROP TYPE statement removes a type alias from KSQL.
-This statement fails if the type is being used in any active query or user-defined function.
+This statement doesn't fail if the type is in use in active queries or user-defined function, because the DROP TYPE statement doesn't track whether queries are using the type.
+This means that you can drop a type any time, and old queries continue to work.
+Also, old queries running with a dropped type and don't change if you register a new type with the same name.

 **Example**